gast04/gast04.github.io/_posts/2021-03-06-Debugging-Android.md

 Executing a python script whenever the breakpoint triggers gives even more flexibility in handling it because of the gdb python interface.
-A simple script which only prints the name of the loaded function can look like this:
+A simple script which only prints the name of the loaded library and its base address can look like this:

 ```Python
 import gdb